What Requirements Are Needed for an AFSL?

 To protect retail clients, applicants are required to have adequate compensation arrangements in place.
 This includes:

-• Professional Indemnity Insurance: Mandatory for AFSL holders, this insurance covers legal costs and claims for damages arising from breaches of professional duty.
+• Professional Indemnity (PI) Insurance: This insurance is mandatory for most AFSL holders providing services to retail clients and covers claims for damages arising from breaches of professional duty.

-Note: The exact requirements and types of compensation arrangements may vary depending on the services provided and the structure of the business.
-Therefore, it is essential to consult the relevant sections of the AFS Licensing Kit and consider seeking professional advice to ensure compliance.
+Note: The exact requirements for compensation arrangements may vary depending on the services provided.
+It is essential to consult the relevant sections of the AFS Licensing Kit and consider seeking professional advice to ensure compliance.

 Core Proof Documents Required for AFSL Application

-• Revenue Generation: Explain how the business will generate income from its financial services and products, such as through fee-for-service models, commissions, or other revenue streams.
+• Revenue Generation: An explanation of how the business will generate income, such as through fees or commissions.

 People Proofs

-• Statement of Personal Information: Each responsible manager must provide a signed and witnessed statement detailing their personal information, qualifications, and relevant experience.
+• Statement of Personal Information: A signed and witnessed statement for each person, detailing their background and experience.

-• Criminal History Checks: Provide copies of national criminal history checks (police checks) that are no more than 12 months old for all responsible managers.
-These checks must be obtained from authorised sources as outlined by the regulatory guidelines.
+• Criminal History Checks: National criminal history checks (police checks) that are no more than 12 months old.

-• Qualification Certificates: Include copies of relevant qualification certificates for each responsible manager, demonstrating their educational background and expertise in financial services.
+• Qualification Certificates: Copies of relevant qualification certificates for each responsible manager to demonstrate their expertise.

-By meticulously compiling these People Proofs, applicants can demonstrate to ASIC that their business is managed by qualified, trustworthy individuals capable of upholding the standards required for an Australian Financial Services Licence.
+By meticulously compiling these People Proofs, applicants demonstrate to ASIC that their business is managed by qualified, trustworthy individuals capable of upholding the high standards required for an Australian Financial Services Licence.
+Notably, business references for responsible managers, which were part of the previous requirements, are no longer required to be provided upfront with the application.

 Conclusion

-To navigate the complexities of the AFSL application process effectively, contact AFSL House today to leverage our unparalleled expertise in securing your Australian Financial Services Licence.
-Our dedicated team of AFSL lawyers is ready to assist you in ensuring compliance and preparing a strong application tailored to your business needs.
+To navigate the complexities of the AFSL application process effectively, contact AFSL House’s AFSL application lawyers today.
+Our dedicated team has unparalleled expertise and is ready to assist you in ensuring compliance and preparing a strong application tailored to your business needs.

 Frequently Asked Questions